edmund-code/muse-eeg/Project1.md

 ## Prerequisites
 To be able to reproduce examples found in this tutorial, you'll need:
- - A Muse EEG-device, any model should work, although Muse-01 (from 2014) streams with 220 Hz instead of 256 Hz and might require a few code changes in later tutorials.
+ - A Muse EEG-device, any model should work, although Muse-01 (from 2014) streams with 220 Hz instead of 256 Hz and might require a few code changes if you are collecting raw data.
 They cost around 250 USD/EUR and are manufactured by the Canadian company [Interaxon Inc.](https://choosemuse.com/)
  -  iPhone or Android phone
  - [Mind Monitor app](https://mind-monitor.com/) for iPhone or Android, one-time cost is ~15 USD/EUR
  - A computer able to run Python + WiFi